charlieegan3/personal-website/hugo-site/content/posts/2019-10-26-please-feel-free-to-use-a-toilet/index.md

 Japan are _everywhere_.
 They are mostly very clean and well looked after if not modern.
 Foam soap (to reduce the amount of waste) is much more common, while hand dryers are much less so.
-I noticed (after some time) that many carry a small hand towel with them - this is something I've taken to doing when I remember too so I don't need to use hand dryers (I hate hand dryers but that's another post...).
+I noticed (after some time) that many carry a small hand towel with them - I've tried to make this a habit of my own too.
+This means I don't need to use hand dryers (I hate hand dryers but that's another post...).

   ![my bullet train handtowel](handtowel.jpg)
+  _my bulltet train themed hand towel from the Kyoto rail museum_

 In the UK there are 'public' toilets in places like pret.
-However, they're usually disgusting and locked unless you buy something and get the code on the receipt.
+However, locked unless you buy something and get the code on the receipt.
 In Japan, having a toilet was something to bring people in.
 Feel free, don't mind if I do!

   ![shop advertising toilet](free-toilet.jpg)

 ## Would it be OK to have the bill so we can start waiting for the card machine?

 In Japan they don't seem to have that dance at the end of the meal out.
-When you are ready to do you just walk up, pay, and leave.
+When you are ready to go you just walk up, pay, and leave.
 I appreciated that.
 Bells on tables were also a great idea.

 Eating while walking around was also not a thing - we learned that people just